European Stock Markets, Oil Prices Retreat - UrduPoint

 European Stock Markets, Oil Prices Retreat

-European stock markets fell Monday with focus on data showing Germany's economy shrank last year, while oil prices cooled despite fresh US-UK strikes on Huthi targets in Yemen
+European stock markets fell on Monday as data showed Germany's economy shrank last year, while oil prices cooled despite fresh US-UK strikes on Huthi targets in Yemen

-London, (UrduPoint / Pakistan Point News - 15th Jan, 2024) European stock markets fell Monday with focus on data showing Germany's economy shrank last year, while oil prices cooled despite fresh US-UK strikes on Huthi targets in Yemen.
+London, (UrduPoint / Pakistan Point News - 16th Jan, 2024) European stock markets fell on Monday as data showed Germany's economy shrank last year, while oil prices cooled despite fresh US-UK strikes on Huthi targets in Yemen.

 Europe's biggest economy Germany shrank slightly in 2023, official data showed, as costly energy, high interest rates and cooling foreign demand took their toll.